 7.3.
-Both the Secretary and the Head of Internal Audit can also be contacted by post: The Midcounties Co-operative, Co-operative House, Warwick Technology Park, Warwick CV34 6DA.
+Both the Society Secretary and the Head of Audit and Risk and Compliance can also be contacted by post: The Midcounties Co-operative, Co-operative House, Warwick Technology Park, Warwick CV34 6DA.

 8. Breach of Policy and Investigation Process

 8.1.
-Depending on the nature of the incident, the Head of Internal Audit and the Secretary & Head of Governance will decide what action to take and will be responsible for the conduct of the investigation.
+Depending on the nature of the incident, the Head of Audit and Risk and Compliance and/or the Secretary & Head of Governance will decide what action to take and will be responsible for the conduct of the investigation.

 8.2.
-Internal Audit, Loss Prevention and PSG are likely to be involved in the investigation process.
-Ultimately, the Police or other relevant authorities could become involved.
+Internal Audit, Loss Prevention and HR may be involved in the investigation process.
+In addition, the Police or other relevant authorities may become involved, where appropriate.

 8.3.
 The Society will take all reasonable steps to keep confidential the identity of the colleague raising the concerns.
 However, if there is a requirement for written statements or evidence gathering, either internally or by the Police or other authorities, it may become necessary to disclose the colleague’s identity to maintain the integrity of the investigation.

 8.4.
 It is essential that due process is followed to enable a full and fair investigation and explanation.
-Individuals suspected of inappropriate actions will be treated fairly, without prejudice, and no conclusions will be made without appropriate examination of all the evidence.
+Individuals suspected of inappropriate actions will be treated fairly and no conclusions will be made without appropriate examination of all the evidence.

 9. Policy Review

 9.1.
-This Policy will be reviewed on a yearly basis and amended as and when required.
+This Policy will be reviewed regularly and amended as and when required.

 Bribery and Fraud Policy: DO’S and DONT’S

-REPORT YOUR SUSPICION - confidentiality will be respected – delays may lead to further financial loss to the Society.
+- Report Your Suspicion - confidentiality will be respected; act promptly as delays may lead to further wrongdoing and/or financial loss to the Society.